scribd/scribd.github.io/_posts/2024-02-05-evolution-of-mlplatform.md

 >
 > [Skelton & Pais (2019) Team Topologies](https://teamtopologies.com/book)

-As teams grapple with the mental effort required by adopting DevOps of understanding, operating, and maintaining systems, cognitive load becomes a barrier to efficiency.
-The weight of this additional load can hinder productivity, prompting organizations to seek solutions.
+The weight of the additional load introduced in DevOps of teams owning the entire software development lifecycle can hinder productivity, prompting organizations to seek solutions.

 Platforms emerged as a strategic solution, delicately abstracting unnecessary details of the development lifecycle.
 This abstraction allows engineers to focus on critical tasks, mitigating cognitive load and fostering a more streamlined workflow.